andybryant/shuffle-android/docs/locations.md

  * `ListSettings` - Simplified to only have to remaining settings - completed and active.
  * `ListSettingsCache` - updated with latest lists and default values.
  * `TaskSelector` - simplified to only support two remaining settings.
 Updated all inbuilt list queries.
- * `LocationFeatures` - identifies which features are available for a given location
+ * `ListFeatures` - identifies which features are available for a given list location